zazuko/trifid/packages/iiif/readme.md

 http://localhost:8080/data/1

-Will use the uri: <https://website/data/1> to fetch all the related data.
+Will use the uri: <https://website/data/1> to fetch all the related data from the https://website/query SPARQL endpoint